 Tee-to-green is where Poulter excelled and in particular on approach.
 He finished the week 3rd in the Strokes Gained Approach-The-Green category, gaining 7.231 strokes on the field average for the week.
 Other stats for the week include 3rd for Driving Accuracy, 61st for Driving Distance, T4 for GIR and 15th for Strokes Gained Putting.

-In 2017, Russell Henley came from four shots back in the final round to win his 3rd PGA Tour title.
+The 2017 champion, Russell Henley, came from four shots back in the final round to win his 3rd PGA Tour title.
 He had a final round -7 (65), which included 10 birdies, to give him a three stroke victory over Sung-hoon Kang.

-Henley finished 1st for Strokes Gained Putting gaining an impressive 12.514 strokes over the field average over the four rounds.
-His game tee-to-green was non-too-shabby either yielding another 7.183 strokes over the field average for the week.
+Henley finished 1st for Strokes Gained Putting gaining an impressive 12.514 strokes over the four rounds.
+His game tee-to-green was non-too-shabby either yielding another 7.183 strokes for the week.
 Henley finished the week T4 for Driving Accuracy, 29th for Driving Distance, T4 for GIR and 1st for Putts per GIR.

 Herman finished the week 40th for Driving Distance, T16 for Driving Accuracy, T10 for GIR and T4 in Putts per GIR.